Lab #1a - Speech Perception, Classic Paradigms

 In the Values box, Excel will by default indicate that you want to display the “Sum of Response”, but you should change it to “Average” by clicking on the info button next to the field in “Value” and then selecting “Average.”

-When you have done that, you should end up with a nice table of the percentage of dae responses.
+When you have done that, you should have a table of the percentage of dae responses.
 You can modify these steps to complete your other analyses.

 In the data files for the identification experiments, the sounds are listed by condition name.
 The table below shows the condition names, and what sounds they represent.